Persian Gardens: 9 UNESCO-Inscribed Magnificent Paradises

 Like many other Persian gardens, mirror works are a part of the architecture of this garden which adds to its beauty.
-An interesting features of this garden is the paved roads as a part of this vast complex.
-Water supply of the garden consists of the 600 meters long clay pipes distributing water to all parts of the garden.
+An interesting feature of this garden is the paved roads as a part of this vast complex.
+The water supply of the garden consists of 600 meters long clay pipes distributing water to all parts of the garden.

-The mansion, observation towers, north and south plains, dam and the water flow control tower, the pottery workshops and are interesting parts of this garden.
+The mansion, observation towers, north and south plains, dam and water flow control tower, and pottery workshops are interesting parts of this garden.

-Doulat Abad Garden, was built at the end of the Afshari period, is considered as one of the most beautiful gardens in Iran.
+Doulat Abad Garden, which was built at the end of the Afshari period, is considered one of the most beautiful gardens in Iran.
 The garden has four main buildings.
-Several parts of this garden have destroyed over years, and today only 40,000 square meters of it remains.
+Several parts of this garden have been destroyed over the years, and today only 40,000 square meters of it remain.
 Doulat Abad Garden has two distinct sections at the moment.

-A main reasons for its reputation is the tall wind-tower known as the world’s tallest wind-tower.
-This wind-tower is located above the entrance hall (summer mansion) direct the desert breeze into the building.
+The main reason for its reputation is the tall wind tower known as the world’s tallest wind tower.
+This wind tower is located above the entrance hall (summer mansion) directing the desert breeze into the building.
 In this garden like other Persian gardens, water plays an important role; the water was provided by the Doulat Abad historical aqueduct.
-This aqueduct is one of the most important and longest aqueducts in the city of Yazd, which has five fields and originates from Mehriz highlands.
+This aqueduct is one of the most important and longest aqueducts in the city of Yazd, which has five fields and originates from Mehriz Highlands.

-The architectural of this garden is Persian, but inspirations comes from the Russian architecture integrated with the Islamic architecture, all created a modern architecture.
+The architecture of this garden is Persian, but inspiration comes from Russian architecture integrated with Islamic architecture, all created modern architecture.
 The spaces in this garden include the Heshmat al-Mulk mansion, the central mansion and the service spaces.
 There are also museums inside the garden displaying the history and culture of this part of Iran.
-These museums include: Birjand Archaeological Museum, Birjand Museum of Anthropology, Doll Museum and Khorasan Culture Museum.
+These museums include Birjand Archaeological Museum, Birjand Museum of Anthropology, Doll Museum and Khorasan Culture Museum.

 Due to the flowing of water inside it, Pahlavan Pour was an attractive garden from the late Qajar period.
-Most of the water in the garden is directly provided by Hasaabad Qanat, and this water, except to the Pahlavan Pour, does not directly go to any of the gardens in the area.
-Shah Hoseini Qanat is another sources of water supply.
+Most of the water in the garden is directly provided by Hasaabad Qanat, and this water, except for the Pahlavan Pour, does not directly go to any of the gardens in the area.
+Shah Hoseini Qanat is another source of water supply.

-The old trees are one of the attractions of this garden, locating on two sides of the main garden.
-Pomegranate, almonds and persimmons are the fruit trees of this garden that give a special character to this place.
+The old trees are one of the attractions of this garden, located on two sides of the main garden.
+Pomegranates, almonds and persimmons are the fruit trees of this garden that give a special character to this place.

-It is interesting to know that the entrance of this garden is decorated with Zand period style, but its construction dates back to the Qajar era.
+It is interesting to know that the entrance of this garden is decorated in the Zand period style, but its construction dates back to the Qajar era.